symeta/awsome-builder/README.md

 	connection_options = {"path": glue_relationalize_output_s3_path2},
 	format = "json", transformation_ctx = "event-detail")
 ```
+*the code named json-flatten.py can be achieved by downloading from the blog.*
 # solution diagram
 the overall solution has glue crawler and glue catalog involved. the solution diagram is show as below:
 ![image](https://user-images.githubusercontent.com/97269758/151690380-6616c81c-a19a-4da5-953f-04f27033a754.png)